ghc-proposals/ghc-proposals/proposals/0000-namespaces.md

 Many prior proposals have tried to come up with a solution to this, especially [#283](https://github.com/ghc-proposals/ghc-proposals/pull/283) and [#295](https://github.com/ghc-proposals/ghc-proposals/pull/295), however they have all gone dormant.
 This proposal, is yet another try.
 Contrary to the previous approaches, this proposal does not want to change the module system, but instead introduce a new construct: the namespace.
-A namespace is a (named) entity which captures the names of other entities (data types, types, and classes), so that they can easily be exported and referenced at will.
+A namespace is a entity which captures the names of other entities (data types, types, and classes), so that they can easily be exported and referenced at will.
 This proposal also introduces using another access qualifier for namespaces to differentiate them from modules (`:`).

 ## Motivation

 The proposal will enable us to write succinct code and have better control of the exports.

+**The goal** is to
+1. add first-class namespaces to Haskell,
+2. with semantic and syntactic changes so small that it can be enabled by default,
+3. which enables incremental adoption of more advanced features.

+**Why?** currently, due to the lack of namespaces, if you have two constructors, types, functions, patterns, or type classes named the same, you have one of three options:
+1. Use the module system and move the different entities to different modules and import them qualified.
+    This have several down-sides.
+    One, it promotes many small files which can be hard to get an overlook at.
+    Two, it is hard to teach and communicate as some example are spread over multiple files.
+    Three, this is not an option when using Haskell as a scripting language, as single files are often a requirement.

+2. Use type classes to capture similarities.
+This leads to developers creating type classes without any meaning, purely to capture similar named functions.
+This solution also breaks down fast if the similar named items have different arity or arguments.

+3. Renaming things.
+This is the most common solution.
+Pre- or Suffixing namespace identifies to solutions; e.g. `prettyExpr`, `prettyType`, `prettyVar`, `MkT`, `runState`, `applyEndo`, and so on.
+All of these ad-hoc namespaces can often be infered by context, which makes them aqward to use.
+Also this trick does not work for operators.

-The motivation is a list of examples mirroring [#283](https://github.com/ghc-proposals/ghc-proposals/pull/283)
+The rest of the motivation is a list of examples mirroring [#283](https://github.com/ghc-proposals/ghc-proposals/pull/283)

 ### Example 1: Compact code